Insight • Leadership · Mission · Decision Making

 A company you already know deeply.
 A company whose strengths, constraints, and risks you understand.
 A company you are responsible for leading.

 Every serious organization has a mission, a vision, and priorities that flow from them.
-Those statements aren't decorative.
+Those statements are not decorative.
 They exist to guide decisions when tradeoffs appear and pressure is real.

 Most people never apply that same discipline to themselves.